How to Choose the Best Backpacking Tent

 To determine which size is best for you, go back to Step 1: Be honest with yourself!
 If you expect significant solo use out of a tent, then a 1-person tent is a strong idea.
 They are lighter, more compact and still suited to withstand plenty of use.

 Alternatively, a common strategy is to size up by one (a 2-person tent for solo endeavors, or a 3-person for a couple).
 Some people like having that extra livable space for what is usually a small weight penalty.
 Having room to store gear and get organized can mean a lot when you’re living off what you can carry in a pack.
 We find this strategy most commonly with groups of two.
-When you can distribute the weight of a 3-person tent between two people, the extra ounces seem well worth it when you have ample room to get organized, well-rested or wait out a storm.
+When you can distribute the weight of a 3-person tent between two people, the extra ounces seem well worth it when you have ample room to get organized, rest or wait out a storm.

 Of course, more room in a tent means there’s more space to heat up if the temperatures drop.
 This brings us to seasonality and warmth.